Skip to main content

 Score interpretation:

-• Over-investing in fine-tuning before validating: Fine-tuning creates vendor lock-in.
-Validate that the base model is a good fit before investing in customization.
+1. Over-investing in fine-tuning before validating: Fine-tuning creates vendor lock-in.
+Validate that the base model is a good fit before investing in customization (see OpenAI's fine-tuning guide for an example of the commitment involved).

 • Plan for integration complexity and invest in an abstraction layer that enables vendor flexibility